Sessions by Day

 1-D-1 - Required Minimum Distributions Issues (and More?)

-The IRS finalized new 401(a)(9) regulations in July 2024, reflecting the SECURE Act and certain SECURE 2.0 changes, and issued proposed regulations for other SECURE 2.0 changes.
+The IRS finalized new 401(a)(9) regulations in July 2024, reflecting the SECURE Act and certain SECURE 2.0 changes, and concurrently issued proposed regulations for other SECURE 2.0 RMD changes not addressed in the final regulations.
 Speakers review both the proposed and final rules affecting defined benefit and defined contribution plans.

 Credits: